Review: 7 new Mexican restaurants worth visiting in Orange County - News Break

 Review: 7 new Mexican restaurants worth visiting in Orange County

-Jun.
-24—A crop of new Mexican restaurants sprouted during the pandemic like mushrooms after the rain, and crowds of diners are following suit.
+A crop of new Mexican restaurants sprouted during the pandemic like mushrooms after the rain, and crowds of diners are following suit.
 Some of these places come from familiar names while others offer completely fresh takes.
 Every single one of them is hot right now.
 Moral of this story: Never underestimate the lure of a great margarita or sangria.
-But really there's much more to it than that.
-Here's a quick rundown:www.tribuneledgernews.com
+But really there’s much more to it than that.
+Here’s a quick rundown:www.ocregister.com

 Comments / 0